jacopoc/mcp-server-for-apache-ofbiz/README.md

-# MCP Server for REST APIs
+# MCP Server for Apache OFBiz®

-This project provides a prototype implementation of an MCP server that:
+This project provides a prototype implementation of a Model Context Protocol (MCP) server for Apache OFBiz® that:

-- exposes specific tools,
-- receives requests from an MCP client (usually hosted in a generative AI application such as Claude Desktop),
-- forwards those requests to a remote backend via RESTful API endpoints,
+- receives requests from an MCP client (usually hosted in a generative AI application such as Claude Desktop) and forwards those requests to a remote backend via RESTful API endpoints,
-- implements authorization according to the MCP specifications (OAuth Authorization Code Flow with support for Metadata discovery, Dynamic Client Registration etc...).
+- exposes a tamplate tool that invokes the findProductById OFBiz endpoint.

-The server enables generative AI applications to interact with backend systems that expose REST API endpoints, such as **Apache OFBiz** and **Moqui**.
+The server can enable generative AI applications to interact with any backend system that exposes REST API endpoints, such as [**Apache OFBiz**](https://ofbiz.apache.org) or [**Moqui**](https://www.moqui.org).

 The server is implemented in two versions, one that runs as a local MCP server (stdio transport) and one that runs as a remote MCP server (Streamable HTTP transport).

-The project is implemented in **TypeScript**, uses the **Anthropic TypeScript SDK**, and requires:
+The project leverages the **Anthropic TypeScript SDK**, and requires:

 - Node.js
 - npm

+This software is licensed under the Apache License, Version 2.0.

+Apache OFBiz® is a trademark of the [Apache Software Foundation](https://www.apache.org)

 ---